mcollera/ResourceControllerDSC/readme.md

 ## Versions

+### 2.0.1
+  * Removed parameter validation to avoid potential issues with ValidateScript

 ### 2.0.0
   * Added Credential object to use in the properties.
   * Converted Properties from a Hashtable to a Scriptblock so it can handle more object types like arrays.
 If     you want to use a PsCredential then you set the value to [PsCredential]:< Name>.
 This will replace that        string with the credential object matching the name of the credential passed in the Credential parameter.